 Marketable securities: Marketable securities include available-for-sale debt securities and are recorded at fair value.
 Cost of securities sold use the first in, first out (FIFO) method.
 The classification of marketable securities as current or non-current is based on the availability for use in current operations.
 3M reviews impairments associated with its marketable securities in accordance with the measurement guidance provided by ASC 320, Investments-Debt Securities and ASC 326-30, Available-for-Sale Debt Securities, when determining whether a decline in fair value below the amortized cost basis has resulted from a credit loss or other factors.
 An impairment relating to credit losses is recorded through an allowance for credit losses.
 The allowance is limited by the amount that the fair value is less than the amortized cost basis.
-A change in the allowance for credit losses is recorded through accumulated other comprehensive income as a component of shareholders' equity.
+A change in the allowance for credit losses is recorded into earnings in the period of the change.
+Any impairment that has not been recorded through an allowance for credit losses is recorded through accumulated other comprehensive income as a component of shareholders' equity.
 The factors considered in determining whether a credit loss exists can include the extent to which fair value is less than the amortized cost basis, changes in the credit quality of the underlying loan obligors, credit ratings actions, as well as other factors.
 When a credit loss exists, the Company compares the present value of cash flows expected to be collected from the debt security with the amortized cost basis of the security to determine what allowance amount, if any, should be recorded.
 Amounts are reclassified out of accumulated other comprehensive income and into earnings upon sale or a change in the portions of impairment related to credit losses.